What Is ISO 21434? Compliance Tips for Automotive Software Developers

 ISO 21434 “Road vehicles — cybersecurity engineering” is an automotive standard currently under development.
 It focuses on the cybersecurity risk in road vehicle electronic systems.

 ISO/SAE 21434 Overview

 ISO 21434 will cover all stages of a vehicle's lifecycle — from design through to decommissioning by the application of cybersecurity engineering.
 This will apply to all electronic systems, components, and software in the vehicle, plus any external connectivity.

-What’s more, ISO 21434 will provide developers with a comprehensive approach to implementing security safeguards that spans the entire supplier chain.
+What’s more, the standard will provide developers with a comprehensive approach to implementing security safeguards that spans the entire supplier chain.

 Why Is ISO 21434 Important?

-The intent behind ISO 21434 is to provide a structured process to ensure that cybersecurity considerations are incorporated into automotive products throughout their lifetime.
+The intent behind the standard is to provide a structured process to ensure that cybersecurity considerations are incorporated into automotive products throughout their lifetime.

 The standard will require automotive manufacturers and suppliers to demonstrate due diligence in the implementation of cybersecurity engineering and that cybersecurity management is applied throughout the supply chain to support it.

 It is intended that organizations will encourage a cybersecurity culture so that everything is designed with security considerations from the start.